ebanek/blog/src/content/posts/intellectual-control.md

 There is a correspondence - simple and theory building - contrasted with easy and vibe coding, where one results in fast speed over longer periods, and the other in fast initial speed.
 Hickey says that the fastest you can go is if you go on short tracks[^hickeysimple], but that doesn't describe why the graphs look like they do, it just forms an analogy.
 This is because we need to invest additional effort to make sure our code can be worked on in the future, which happens less if we invest all our effort in delivering something fast.
 Ensuring intellectual control is one way in which we invest in the future.

 In the end, AI wasn't trained on matching code and reality.
 It doesn't know in which context some code was made.
 That training data doesn't exist.
 So it sounds like folly to rely on AI and think that the code will be automatically good - we might end slowed down, or have code that is exactly like what the other 10 companies have.
-# Practical considerations

-1. It's easier to keep intellectual control, than to regain it.

-During development, try to be aware of how well the code matches your understanding.
-Our understanding is never perfect, and the code suboptimally matches our understanding, but being aware at the moment of making a deliberate choice **and documenting it** is much easier than understanding why something was done in a specific way.
-One convenient way of doing this is through Architecture Decision Records[^nygardadr] which can live in the codebase where they are relevant.
+# Concrete development tips

+1. Use two-way doors

+Leverage the concept of **two-way doors**[^bezosletter].
+If you need to make a decision, and that decision is reversible, the best course is to just produce the code that would test out that hypothesis.
+Sometimes, taking action is faster than deliberating on which action would bring the best benefit[^chinaction].
+If your code is written well, if you understand why code looks the way it is (for example through Architecture Decision Records), you can come back and decide differently.

+2. Capture decisions and trade-offs in Architecture Decision Records

+Whenever you make trade-offs **document them**, because it will make your or another persons path to understanding easier than just reading code.
+Architecture Decision Records[^nygardadr] are documents which can capture these decisions.
+The idea is to have simply formatted text documents that live next to the code, where you often are when you make a decision.
+They should be tracked in version control, and can be reffered to from inside code comments.

+3. With more risky code and AI tools, limit the blast radius

 When you're using AI tools to speed up development, try to **limit the blast radius**.
-This is also why some AI tools recommend making step-by-step changes [^aidertips] - all with the goal of not falling off of your skis.
+This is also why some AI tools recommend making step-by-step changes [^aidertips] - all with the goal of not falling off of your skis, of not losing the control you have. %%quote fairbanks%%

+4. Design by contract

 If the functionality is wrapped in a well designed contract and tested well, then the possible lack of knowledge is well-contained within the boundaries of that contract.
 You might even have no idea how it's implemented, but know how to handle that piece of functionality.
-Fairbanks made a nice course on design by contract. [^fairbankscontract]
+Fairbanks made a course on design by contract[^fairbankscontract].

 Here is a lightly edited example from something I worked on: